 She did have traces of a sense of humor, then.
 That was a mark in her favor.

 Calay packed his things to his horse’s saddle.
 There was something disconcerting about traveling so light.
 Their contracts included all provisions, so he imagined most of that was packed on the pair of moa.
 But instinct twitched in his fingers, a wary dislike of traveling separate from his own food and water.
 He always had a couple days’ emergency rations packed away in his satchel in case events necessitated a quick escape.
-That would be harder to do atop someone else’s horse in unfamiliar marshland.
+But a quick escape would be harder to accomplish atop someone else’s horse in unfamiliar marshland.

 But Gaz was right.
 He’d said the magick words when he and Calay had been poring over the notice board for job opportunities: if we’re going to lie low, at some point we have to stop actively running away and establish some sort of cover.
 Mercenary work was an ideal way to do that.

-And mercenary work that assisted the Baron in charge of these parts was a thing that could buy them necessary time if the time came to flee in some other direction.
+And mercenary work that assisted the Baron in charge of these parts was a thing that could buy them necessary time if a retreat were necessary.

-“You think one horse is gonna be big enough?”
+“You think that horse is gonna be big enough?”
 Torcha called over to Gaz as he slipped a boot through the stirrup and mounted.

 Oh, Calay liked her.